leighrobertson512/blog/content/classes/2019-winter-code-em-younglings.md

 We will go over Lightbot first on the whiteboard, and then we will act out how it works by having one person play the programmer, and one person play the robot.
 The programmer will have to program the "human robot" with instructions in order to get it to move certain area of the room.
 We will see how putting these instructions in the correct order is crucial, we will also mention the concept of efficiency, and how we can work to make our programs more efficient.

+[//]: #(We need to be very precise when we talk about efficiency.
+I believe in your case your are referring to improving the act of writing code and not the runtime of the program.
+In Computer Science, efficiency is typically either referring to the overall input vs. output (overall software development system productivity -- including creation, testing and maintainability) or the run-time efficiency of a program or system.
+In fact, the latter is typically what is discussed in a class where individual developers are writing programs.
+So, your context of discussion at this point should reiterate the lecture about Ada Lovelace and the concepts around writing code that is not just easier _for other humans_ to read, but also maintain.
+If you repeat the same code over and over again, instead of using a procedue, when you make a change to that logic, you need to change it x number of times instead of once.
+So, that makes the debugging and maintenance of the code more efficient but not the program itself.
+Don't confuse a Day1 CS class with the term efficiency unless you are speaking to the high level objectives of an Engineer -- your statements here and perhaps your implied instruction to the student that using procedures will make your program faster are not correct.)

 ## Hands On

 Kids will start with using the iPads along with an app called Lightbot.
 There they have to program a robot using the instructions that Lightbot provides.
 The first section of Lightbot focuses on sequences, and putting groups of instructions into code blocks, preparing us for procedures.